sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-gmail/spa-use-google-workspace-gmail.md

 2. Fill in the **Input parameters**:
     - For `searchSubject`: the subject of the email you want to search in Gmail
-    - For `serachFrom`: the email you want to search in Gmail
+    - For `searchFrom`: the email you want to search in Gmail

 3. Fill in the **Environment Variables**:
     - For `userEmail`: your Gmail user email